SidharthArya/SidharthArya/AWESOME-STARS.md

 - [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.
 - [facebook/prophet](https://github.com/facebook/prophet) - Tool for producing high quality forecasts for time series data that has multiple seasonality with linear or non-linear growth.
 - [plotly/dash](https://github.com/plotly/dash) - Analytical Web Apps for Python, R, Julia, and Jupyter.
 No JavaScript Required.
-- [trailofbits/algo](https://github.com/trailofbits/algo) - Set up a personal VPN in the cloud
 - [StevenBlack/hosts](https://github.com/StevenBlack/hosts) - 🔒 Consolidating and extending hosts files from several well-curated sources.
 Optionally pick extensions for porn, social media, and other categories.
 - [mitmproxy/mitmproxy](https://github.com/mitmproxy/mitmproxy) - An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.
 - [chubin/wttr.in](https://github.com/chubin/wttr.in) - :partly_sunny: The right way to check the weather